sleepingkingstudios/incunabulum/campaigns/wellspring/adventures/the-silverstone-theater-mystery.md

 House Emberbloom
 : A house of the [Harfoot Syndicate]({{site.baseurl}}/settings/wellspring/organizations#the-harfoot-syndicate), responsible for the recent attacks on the theater.
 Known members include their leader, Sindri Emberbloom, and chief enforcer Donella Shadowcloak.

+Marigold
+: A female halfling of wood elemental ancestry.
+She is a member of House Tealeaf of the Harfoot Syndicate and a contact of Lucas and Martin.

 Mialee Sylvaranth
 : An administator at the [Delver's Guild]({{site.baseurl}}/campaigns/wellspring/organizations#the-delvers-guild).

+Ngozi
+: Cyrene's mentor in the Watchers of the Stars, and a powerful Sherem diviner.
+Her visible skin is covered in faintly glowing tattoos.

 [Regent Silverstone]({{site.baseurl}}/campaigns/wellspring/characters#regent-silverstone)
 : The landlord for the Silverstone Theater.